Blog #4.

 Would you believe in that?

-My glorious art lover, I'm glad to see you again.
+My glorious art lover, welcome back!

 That street was filled with suffocating bitter smoke, gunfire, yelling, and bullet whistles.